ybur-yug/nerd_apis/README.md

 - View comments
 - Allow user login and profile updating
 - Allow invitations of other users once logged in
+- Mock tests with VCR or webmock (simpler alternative)
 - (and much more)

 ## Contributing